Funding Options for your Hearing Aids

 Adults

-Hearing Aid Subsidy Scheme (MoH)
+Hearing Aid Subsidy Scheme (DSS)

 All adults over 16 years old living in New Zealand with a permanent hearing loss who are New Zealand residents and who do not qualify for funding from other sources are eligible for a subsidy of $511.11 per hearing aid, once every six years.

-Hearing Aid Funding Scheme (MoH)
+Hearing Aid Funding Scheme (DSS)

 Adult New Zealand residents over 16 years old with a permanent hearing loss who are living in New Zealand may be eligible for the Hearing Aid Funding Scheme, which covers the cost of your hearing aids if you meet one of these criteria: